 Enhanced range and performance

-Measuring 74.3 metres from nose to tail, the A350-1000 is the longest-fuselage version of Airbus’ all-new family of widebody jetliners, which is designed for high efficiency, maximum reliability and optimised performance.
+Measuring nearly 74 metres from nose to tail, the A350-1000 – scheduled to enter service in 2017 – is the longest-fuselage version of Airbus’ A350 XWB Family of widebody jetliners, which is designed for high efficiency, maximum reliability and optimised performance.

-In a typical two-class configuration, the A350-1000 seats a total of 369 passengers.
-Combined with a range of 8,000 nautical miles, this represents a significant revenue-generating advantage for operators.
-The aircraft also can be configured for a higher-density layout to accommodate up to 400 passengers.
+In a typical three-class configuration, featuring Airbus’ 18-inch-wide economy class seats for modern comfort, the A350-1000 seats a total of 366 passengers.
+Combined with a range of 7,950 nautical miles, this represents a significant revenue-generating advantage for operators.
+The aircraft also can be configured for a higher-density layout to accommodate up to 440 passengers.

-Powering the A350-1000 will be higher-thrust Trent XWB engines from manufacturer Rolls-Royce, which will allow this largest member of Airbus’ A350 XWB Family to attain even greater levels of efficiency.
+Powering the A350-1000 are higher-thrust Trent XWB engines from manufacturer Rolls-Royce, which enable this largest A350 XWB to attain even greater levels of efficiency.

-The engine will provide additional payload capability and range, along with 97,000 lbs. of thrust on takeoff – making it the most powerful engine ever developed for an Airbus aircraft.
+The engine provides additional payload capability and range, along with 97,000 lbs. of thrust on take-off – making it the most powerful engine ever developed for an Airbus aircraft.
 With these specially-tailored Trent XWB powerplants, the A350-1000 will be capable of supporting the development of long-haul routes for emerging markets such as Shanghai-Boston or Paris-Santiago, as well as more traditional flight segments as Manchester-Los Angeles or Dubai-Melbourne – all while burning 25 percent less fuel than its nearest competitor.